nrwl/nx/docs/angular/api-nest/generators/controller.md

 Type: `string`

-Directory where the generated files are placed
+Directory where the generated files are placed.

 ### flat